tale-toul/OCP4AzureIPI/README.md

 The Openshift cluster deployed using this repository can be publc or private:
 * A public cluster is fully accessible from the Internet.
-* A private cluster however is not accessible from outside the VNet where it is created, unless additional configurations are put in place to allow clients to connect from other VNets or the Internet at large.
+* A private cluster is not accessible from outside the VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or the Internet at large.
 This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an Application Gateway to turn the private cluster, or parts of it public.

     Why create a private cluster and then make it public if it can more easily be installed as public from the beginning.
 Several reasong may exist: Hidding the complex DNS domain used by the cluster and instead publish a simpler one (myapp.apps.cluster1.example.com vs myapp.example.com); Limiting the number of public applications to a subset of the all applications running in the cluster; Keeping the API endpoint private; Keeping the cluster private until it is fully configured and ready for use; Hidding a multicluster infrastructure behind a single point of access; etc.